Hotels in Borneo

 - See the city mosque and Buddhist Poh Tze Temple, both famous places of worship.

-- Find sarongs, jewelry and arts at the Kadaiku Handicrafts Market in Kota Kinabalu.
+- Find sarongs, jewellery and arts at the Kadaiku Handicrafts Market in Kota Kinabalu.

 - Honeymoon at Gaya Island Resort and enjoy a traditional couples spa ritual.